Best Tauri Boilerplates for Desktop Apps in 2026

 Do You Need to Know Rust?

-For basic apps: No. The default Tauri commands cover file system, HTTP, and shell operations without writing Rust.
+For basic apps: No. The default Tauri plugins cover file system, HTTP, shell, notifications, and persistent storage without writing a single line of Rust.
+A developer who knows JavaScript/TypeScript can build a complete, production-quality desktop app using only the plugin APIs.

 Bundle Size Comparison